61Listings

 From south-facing units, the greenery of Benjakitti Park can be seen, as there are fewer tall buildings in that direction.

-Bright and spacious corridors with carpet flooring and enough width for two adults to walk side by side comfortably.
+Bright and spacious corridors with carpet flooring and enough width to accommodate equipment transfers.

-A shared pantry is available, equipped with water taps that provide drinking water.
-No need for tenants to install individual water dispensers.
+A shared pantry is available, featuring water taps that provide drinking water, so tenants don’t need to install individual dispensers.

 The smoking area is accessible outside on the 1st floor.

-The 6th floor has 10 meeting rooms of various sizes.
-Tenants can rent them at discounted rates (half-day or full-day).
-The largest rooms can accommodate 100–150 people, ideal for press conferences or events.
+The 6th floor features 10 meeting rooms in various sizes, available for tenants at discounted rates for half-day or full-day use.
+The largest rooms accommodate 100–150 people, making them ideal for press conferences or special events.

 Also on the 6th floor is the Business Center area, with 10 fully furnished serviced offices.
 These are suitable for temporary representative offices and short-term use.

-The 5th floor food court has 8 tenants, offering Japanese and Thai cuisine at affordable prices.
-Open from 7:00–19:00, many employees even have breakfast here.
-Conveniently, there’s no need to go outside on rainy days.
+The 5th floor food court offer 8 shops, offering Japanese and Thai cuisine at affordable prices.
+Opening hours from 7:00–19:00.

-In front of the food court, markets are regularly held, keeping the environment fresh and lively for Thai employees.
+In front of the food court area, small markets are regularly held, creating a fresh and lively atmosphere for employees.

-A 7-Eleven convenience store is located on the 1st floor, along with ATMs in front of it.
+A 7-Eleven convenience store is located on the 1st floor, along with ATMs in front of the shop.

 On the 4th floor, there is a café and a Japanese restaurant “Yuuna,” which also has private dining rooms—ideal for business dinners and client entertainment.